Practice Areas Bakersfield Lawyers Bakersfield Elder Abuse Lawyers

 Non-consensual sexual touch or contact is unacceptable and constitutes sexual elder abuse.

 Unfortunately, sexual elder abuse is often underreported.
-Elderly individuals may be unable to communicate the abuse happening to them, and the perpetrator may use tactics like confusion, guilt, humility, or threats to silence the victim.
+Elderly individuals may be unable to communicate the abuse happening to them, and the perpetrator may use threats to silence the victim.

-If you suspect that a loved one is a victim of sexual abuse, it’s crucial to seek the help of an experienced elder abuse lawyer to ensure their safety and well-being.
+If you suspect that your loved one is a victim of sexual abuse, it’s crucial to seek the help of an experienced elder abuse lawyer to ensure their safety and well-being.

 Signs of sexual abuse in the elderly may include sudden changes in behavior, depression, fear of specific people or situations, reluctance to be alone with a particular person, and unexplained sexually transmitted infections.